INCA Internet: History

 INCA Internet first entered the market in January 2000, and acquired a global patent through 'nProtect Netizen' which was the first program to provide a real-time client PC information security service.
 INCA Internet has developed into a strong corporation with an independent technology and is leading the Korean and Japanese security market in the financial and electronic commerce industry.

-Since December 2005, INCA Internet has been located within the Guro Digital Complex, which is the largest IT industrial complex of South Korea and played a pivotal role in the economic growth of Korea, referred to as the "Miracle on the Han" contributing 10% of national exports in the 1970s.
+Since December 2005, INCA Internet has been located within the Guro Digital Complex, which is the largest IT industrial complex of South Korea and played a role in the economic growth of Korea, referred to as the "Miracle on the Han" contributing 10% of national exports in the 1970s.
 It is a futuristic industrial hub, centering on research and development, advanced information, technology, and knowledge industries.
-The relocation has had a great synergy effect on INCA Internet and many IT corporations located here have benefited through information sharing and partnerships.
+The relocation has had a synergy effect on INCA Internet and many IT corporations located here have benefited through information sharing and partnerships.